Risk management is (not) expressing levels of risk on a standard scale.

 If an organisation is to understand its risks, there must be an overview of confidence that organisational objectives will be achieved.
 To achieve such an overview, there must be some coherence in the way that risk is understood across the organisation’s different objectives.

 Later articles will give some suggestions for ways to fit risk management styles to specific activities while maintaining a coherent view of risk at each level of the organisation.
-Risk specialists may want to jump ahead to Discrete risk management processes within an enterprise, though that doesn’t yet give the whole answer.
+Risk specialists may want to jump ahead to Centralised or de-centralised risk management in your enterprise?.

 By the way, ‘methodology’ is a useless, overblown word that always has a better synonym.
 The original meaning that justified its proper use is long gone (through repeated misuse of the word), so it need never appear anywhere.